 What is the Order of The Arrow?
-The Order of the Arrow (OA) is a secretive sub-group of Scouting that essentially functions as its National Honor Society.
+The Order of the Arrow (OA) essentially functions as Scouting’s National Honor Society.
 OA members consist of select scouts that have excelled at living the Scout Oath and Law in their daily lives.
 The trials to join the Order of the Arrow are not easy, and only the most dedicated scouts are able to enter the brotherhood.

 PS.
 This article is based on the experiences and research of Eagle Scouts, Kevin A and Cole 🙂